brewersey/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> In python `lambda` is an ananonymous function, which means it is a user function that formally assinged to the variable lambda, `lambda x: x - 2`.
+>> In python `lambda` is an ananonymous function, which means it is a user function that formally assinged to a variable, but can in itself cannot be referenced beyond the first instance.
+The syntax of lamdba functions follows: `lambda x: x - 2`.
+In this case lambda created an instance of a function f(x) = x - 2.
+Lambda functions are frequenty used in sorting commands to identify which element a list is to be sorted by.
+For example:

 ---